PecanProject/sipnet/sipnet-model-description/model-structure.md

 #### Nitrogen Volatilization $F^N_\text{vol}: (N_\text{min,soil} \rightarrow N_2O)$

-Of models that represent N2O flux as a single process rather than a combination of nitrification and denitrification,

 The simplest way to represent N2O flux is as a proportion of the mineral N pool $N_\text{min}$ or the N mineralization rate $F_{n min}$.
 For example, CLM-CN and CLM 4.0 represent N2O flux as a proportion of $N_\text{min}$ (Thornton et al 2007, TK-ref CLM 4.0).
 By contrast, Biome-BGC (Golinkoff et al 2010; Thornton and Rosenbloom, 2005 and https://github.com/bpbond/Biome-BGC, Golinkoff et al 2010; Thornton and Rosenbloom, 2005) represents N2O flux as a proportion of the N mineralization rate.